-While we are here to be learn to be teachers, first and foremost our aim is to inspire in you the yogic way of life.
-You can only share from what you first possess, and if you do not possess the inner qualities of humbleness and love of this practice, it's impossible to transmit that to students.
+While many (but not all of you) are here to be teachers, first and foremost it is most important that what you learn here becomes a part of your daily life.
+One can only share from what they first possess, and if you do not possess the inner qualities of humbleness and love of this practice, it will be impossible to transmit that to students and be a truly beneficial energy.

-Before you develop any ambition towards your yoga career, we want you to develop the humble, loving, peaceful heart of a yogi.
-Nothing is more refreshing and more beneficial to all life on earth.
+Before you develop any ambition towards your yoga career, we want you develop the humble, loving, peaceful heart of a yogi.
+Nothing is more refreshing, more beneficial than someone living this way.
 We hope you fall deeply in love with this way of living, and constantly discover new depths of this ancient, sacred art.
 This training is only your beginning.